projectcalico/calico/_includes/geek-details/policy-none.md

 Kubernetes network policies are implemented by network plugins rather than Kubernetes itself.

-With no network policy implementation, any defined network policies will have no effect on network traffic.
+Without any network policy implementation, defined network policies will have no effect on network traffic.